deividdc2005/Option_Pricing/README.md

 This project implements the Black-Scholes formula in Python to compute the theoretical price of European call and put options.

+## Project Highlights

+- Implemented Black-Scholes and Monte Carlo simulations from scratch in Python
+- Visualized stock price simulations using Geometric Brownian Motion
+- Compared analytical and simulation-based pricing results
+- Documented theory and formulas for MFE/quant interviews

 ## Model Overview

 We use the Black-Scholes closed-form solution: